kmhoran/singlePageProfile/src/assets/markdown/project_kmhoran.github.io.md

 <br/>

-Heck, the CLI will even serve the app (which auto updates on saves!).
+Heck, the CLI will even serve the app (which auto-updates on saves!).

 ```bash
 $ ng serve --open